 WHAT IS MYOFASCIAL RELEASE..
 AND WHAT IS IT GOOD FOR?

-Effect of a 10 minute MFR session on the RIGHT chest & shoulder of this client.
+Effect of a 15 minute MFR session on the RIGHT chest & shoulder of this client.
 Notice that his shoulder is now much closer to the table on the right than the left.
-One of the goals of MFR is to release restrictions that cause poor posture, forward posture and to correct overall anatomical misalignment.
-The result is a true release of long-held tension, increased ROM and better posture
+The primary focus of MFR is to release restrictions within the CONNECTIVE TISSUE FRAMEWORK that can contribute to poor posture, forward posture and overall anatomical misalignment.
+The result is a true release of long-held tension, increased ROM and better overall posture.

-DO YOU HAVE AN AREA ON THE BODY THAT IS ALMOST ALWAYS TIGHT, EVEN AFTER A GREAT MASSAGE?
+DO YOU HAVE AN AREA ON THE BODY THAT IS ALMOST ALWAYS TIGHT, EVEN A COUPLE OF DAYS AFTER A GREAT MASSAGE?

 ARE YOUR SHOULDERS UP TO YOUR EARS?

 DO YOU FEEL LIKE YOUR BODY IS SLUMPING FORWARD?

 DO YOU FEEL LIKE YOU HAVE A HARD TIME STANDING UP STRAIGHT DUE TO BAD POSTURE?